stormpath/express-stormpath/docs/setup.rst

 `Setting up Development and Production Environments`_

 .. note::
     Your default Application will also have a directory mapped to it.
-This is where Stormpath stores accounts.
-To learn more, please see the `Directory Resource`_ and `Modeling Your User Base`_
+The Directory is where Stormpath stores accounts.
+To learn more, please see `Directory Resource`_ and `Modeling Your User Base`_.

 Now that you've created an Application, you're ready to plug Express-Stormpath